BlueByteSystemsInc/PDMShell/src/DOCMANPROPS.md

 - **Export Mode (Default)** — Reads properties from SOLIDWORKS files and writes them to a CSV file
 - **Refresh Mode** — Reads a CSV file and writes the properties back into the SOLIDWORKS files (Same CSV from Export mode)

-This command is designed for:

-- Bulk property extraction
-- Bulk property updates
-- Property migration
-- Property synchronization
-- Property correction and normalization

-The command uses the **SOLIDWORKS Document Manager API**, making it significantly faster and more scalable than SOLIDWORKS automation.

-Implementation reference: :contentReference[oaicite:0]{index=0}

 ---

 # SYNTAX